curioustechizen/android-ago/README.md

 This library can be seen as a wrapper on top of the excellent `android.text.format.DateUtils` class.
 Note that the library does _not_ expose all the options provided by the `DateUtils` class.
 I have left out many features because I couldn't decide what would be the best way to achieve the flexibility - dozens of XML attributes?
 Contributions in this regard are welcome.

+## Why should I use this instead of DateUtils class?

+Because this library **automatically refreshes the display text as needed**.
+It internally uses `DateUtils` class.

+Imagine you use `DateUtils` directly without using this library.
+  - Imagine that it is **9 am** now.
+You set a reference time of **9:05 am**.
+Your TextView displays `in 5 mins`
+  - Now the time becomes **9:01 am**.
+You still display `in 5 mins` even though you should be showing `in 4 mins`

+To do this correctly, you will need to keep refreshing the text views every minute.
+However, even that is not necessary.
+If the reference time is 3 hours from now, you only need to refresh every hour - not every minute.

+This library handles all of this for you. `RelativeTimeTextView` automatically refreshes the display text _**only as often as necessary**_.

 # Obtaining